 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Science (AK1041) Analytics Mathematical Modelling and Computation Preference will be given to applicants with one or more subjects from List C. Students who do not have the above background may be directed to take certain courses in their first year of study.
-Interview ^b may be required.
-Biological Science Biomedical Science Chemistry Environmental Science Food Science Marine Science Preference will be given to applicants who have 2 or more subjects from List B. Bachelor of Sport, Exercise and Health (AK3521) Must be capable of meeting the Children's Act (CA 2014) requirements, including police clearance.
+Interview b may be required.
+Biological Science Biomedical Science Chemistry Environmental Science Food Science Marine Science Preference will be given to applicants who have 2 or more subjects from List B. Bachelor of Sport and Recreation (AK3521) Must be capable of meeting the Children's Act (CA 2014) requirements, including police clearance.
 Preference will be given to applicants with one subject from List A and either Physical Education or a subject from List B or C. Outdoor Education Interview b may be required.
-CONJOINT PROGRAMMES - Applican entry set by each of the component degree ts admitted to the conjoint programmes of s s. tudy must meet the requirements for Applicable to all conjoint programmes: NCEA Level 3 with merit, or equivalent.
+CONJOINT PROGRAMMES - Applicants admitted to the conjoint programmes of study must meet the requirements for entry set by each of the component degrees.
+Applicable to all conjoint programmes: NCEA Level 3 with merit, or equivalent.
 Applicants must meet any requirements for entry set by each of the component degrees.
 Where a student is applying on completion of the first year of study in one of the component degrees, they must have an average of B or better in their first year courses.